 Reservoirs are used on Plan 52 and Plan 53A piping plans to provide buffer and barrier fluids to the seals.
-The first edition had detailed requirements for the dimensions, materials, and instrumentation for these reservoirs.
-One of these requirements was that the volume of the barrier fluid in the system at the normal liquid level was 5 gallons.
-The second and latter editions maintain most of the same requirements for reservoirs but have added a smaller size reservoir for smaller shaft sizes.
-For shafts with a diameter of 2.500 inches and smaller, the standard reservoir shall have a capacity of 3 gallons at normal liquid levels.
-For shafts larger than 2.500 inches, the capacity should be a minimum of 5 gallons as detailed in the first edition.
+The First Edition had detailed requirements for the dimensions, materials, and instrumentation for these reservoirs.
+One of these requirements was that the volume of the barrier fluid in the system at the normal liquid level was five gallons.
+The Second Edition maintains most of the same requirements for reservoirs but has added a smaller size reservoir for smaller shaft sizes.
+For shafts with a diameter of 2.500 inches and smaller, the standard reservoir shall have a capacity of three gallons at normal liquid levels.
+For shafts larger than 2.500 inches, the capacity should be a minimum of five gallons as detailed in the First Edition.